Notice of Pre-AIA or AIA Status

 Regarding claim 10, Lischinski discloses a method for positioning the position-variable stop means of the slicing device as substantially claimed in claim 1 (see Lischinski’s teachings related to claim 1 above, along with the modification of Lischinski below), wherein a setpoint position for the stop means is marked with aid of the light marking 36 in a first method step (see Fig. 1 and page 7 at the fifth paragraph, which begins ‘In order to adjust the processing device …’), and the stop means is configured to be positioned with aid of the light marking 36 in a second method step (see Fig. 1 and page 7 at the fifth paragraph, which begins ‘In order to adjust the processing device …’).

-Regarding claim 11, Lischinski discloses that a product type is specified in a first substep of a zeroth method step preceding the first method step (see page 6 at the first paragraph), product-specific positioning data being loaded from a memory unit with aid of the product type and transmitted to the position aid in a second substep of the zeroth method step (see page 6 at the first and second paragraphs).
+Regarding claim 11, Lischinski discloses that a product type is specified in a first substep of a zeroth method step preceding the first method step (see page 6 at the first paragraph), product-specific positioning data being loaded from a memory unit with aid of the product type and transmitted to the position aid in a second substep of the zeroth method step (see page 6 at the first and second paragraphs); and wherein the light marking 36 is projected by the positioning aid (including light source 34) onto the setpoint position in the first method step as a function of the product-specific positioning data (see the first two paragraphs of page 6).

 Regarding claim 13, Lischinski discloses that the light marking 36 in the form of a line or a spot is projected by the positioning aid (see Fig. 1, showing the marking 36 as a line) onto the setpoint position in order to mark the setpoint position (see Fig. 1 and page 6 at the first two paragraphs).

-Regarding claim 14, Lischinski discloses that the stop means specification and/or a product type specification is projected onto the setpoint position of the position-variable stop means in addition to the setpoint position (see the second paragraph of page 5; the position of marking 36 indicates the setpoint position, and the product type specification is the color or pattern of the marking 36).
+Regarding claim 14, Lischinski discloses that the stop means specification and/or the product type specification is projected onto the setpoint position of the position-variable stop means in addition to the setpoint position (see the second paragraph of page 5; the position of marking 36 indicates the setpoint position, and the product type specification is the color or pattern of the marking 36).

-Regarding claim 19, Lischinski discloses that the first light source 34 projects the light marking 36 onto the feed plane or the position-variable stop means (see Fig. 1; note that reference marks 40 are part of the position-variable stop means per page 6 at the third paragraph, which begins ‘All units, ie in the embodiment shown...’), and the second light source 34 projects the stop means specification and/or [the, sic] product type specification onto a spatially separate projection region visible to an operator (see Fig. 1; note that the second light source 34 is spaced from the first light source 34 as explained in the discussion of Lischinski’s teachings related to claim 1 above, such that the marking of the second light source 34 is in a spatially separate projection region compared to the marking of the first light source 34)[.]
+Regarding claim 19, Lischinski discloses that the first light source 34 projects the light marking 36 onto the feed plane or the position-variable stop means (see Fig. 1; note that reference marks 40 are part of the position-variable stop means per page 6 at the third paragraph, which begins ‘All units, ie in the embodiment shown...’), and the second light source 34 projects the stop means specification and/or the product type specification onto a spatially separate projection region visible to an operator (see Fig. 1; note that the second light source 34 is spaced from the first light source 34 as explained in the discussion of Lischinski’s teachings related to claim 1 above, such that the marking of the second light source 34 is in a spatially separate projection region compared to the marking of the first light source 34).

-Regarding claim 21, Lischinski teaches that the first light source 34 and the second light source 34 are configured to simultaneously project the light marking 36 (i.e., the marking produced by the first light source 34) and the stop means specification and/or product type specification (this specification is provided by the marking of the second light source 34; see Fig. 1 showing both markings being product simultaneously).
+Regarding claim 21, Lischinski teaches that the first light source 34 and the second light source 34 are configured to simultaneously project the light marking 36 (i.e., the marking produced by the first light source 34) and the stop means specification and/or the product type specification (this specification is provided by the marking of the second light source 34; see Fig. 1 showing both markings being product simultaneously).

 At least for purposes of this rejection, Lischinski is considered as failing to disclose that the first light source is an LED and that the second light source is an LED as required by claim 1.
+Lischinski also fails to disclose that the stop means specification and/or the product type specification comprises alphanumeric characters as required by claim 1 and that the stop means specification comprises a number or name of the position-variable stop means as required by claim 23.

-Regardless, Lischinski also teaches the light sources can be lasers, or alternatively LEDs (see page 3 at the paragraph beginning, ‘The optical device may be, for example...’).
+Regarding the particular type of the first and second light sources, Lischinski teaches that the light sources can be lasers, or alternatively LEDs (see page 3 at the paragraph beginning, ‘The optical device may be, for example...’).

-Since Lischinski teaches that one of ordinary skill in the art can select between lasers and LEDs for the light sources, it would have been an obvious to one of ordinary skill in the art to select LEDs are for at least the first and second light sources.
+Since Lischinski teaches that one of ordinary skill in the art can select between lasers and LEDs for the light sources, it would have been an obvious to one of ordinary skill in the art to select LEDs for at least the first and second light sources.
 This modification is obvious under KSR Rationale B – simple substitution of one known, equivalent element for another to obtain predictable results.
 Lischinski, at least in the illustrated embodiment of Fig. 1, differs from the claimed invention by the substitution of LEDs as the first and second light sources.
 LEDs are known to be suitable for projecting markings in a food slicer, since Lischinski teaches that LEDs are usable as the light sources.
 Therefore, it would have been obvious to one of ordinary skill in the art to select an LED for each of the first and second light sources, and the results of this substitution would have been predictable because Lischinski expressly contemplates LEDs are the light sources.
 Moreover, this modification is advantageous because LEDs have various advantages, including low energy consumption (reducing operating costs) and long life (reducing maintenance).
 Therefore, one of ordinary skill in the art is motivated to select LEDs as the first and second light sources to save money on operating costs and provide long-lasting light sources.

 Response to Arguments